 To issue a tax levy, the IRS will send a Final Notice of Intent to Levy to the taxpayer by mail.
-However, the IRS can file a lien prior to sending this notice, as it has the right to go straight to seizing your property to collect on a tax debt.
+However, the IRS can file a lien prior to sending this notice, as it has the right to go straight to seizing your property to collect on a back taxes.
 The IRS also does not search existing liens before filing a levy, so it will not be aware of any other creditors that might have filed liens against your property.

-To remove a levy or lien from your property, you must pay the outstanding debt.
+To remove a levy or lien from your property, you must pay the outstanding owed back taxes.
 This is the fastest way to resolve the issue.
 However, if you cannot pay the full amount, including any penalties and interest that have been assessed, you do have the right to appeal both a lien and a levy.
 If you have a federal tax lien on your property, you have 30 days from the date specified in your Notice of Federal Tax Lien to submit an appeal.

 The Fresh Start Initiative might be an option to help taxpayers reduce outstanding back taxes, which will effectively remove the lien on their property.
 This back tax assistance program allows taxpayers to submit offers in compromise to the IRS.
 If the IRS accepts an offer, that offered amount serves as payment in full for the back taxes.
 The Fresh Start Initiative has improved this program’s flexibility, allowing more taxpayers to take advantage of its benefits.
 Additionally, the initiative has made it easier for individuals to qualify for both the offer in compromise program and installment agreements.